al1brn/geonodes/docs/getting_started.md

 ```

 The input sockets are created as for any tree using the `tree.xxx_input` methods.
-The result of the group computation can be created used the socket method `to_output(name)`.
+The result of the group computation can be created using the socket method `to_output(name)`.

 ``` python
 from geonodes import GeoNodes